 The Aging and Disability Resource Center of Eau Claire County is a fully integrated aging unit and ADRC.
 It is housed as a stand-alone department of Eau Claire County government.
 The ADRC's primary location is at the Eau Claire County Government Center within the City of Eau Claire.
 At this location, the ADRC is co-located with Eau Claire County Veteran Services.
-There is also a satellite office located in Augusta at the Augusta Senior and Community Center, and operate a central kitchen that is co-located with the highway department.
+There is also a satellite office located in Augusta at the Augusta Senior and Community Center and operate a central kitchen that is co-located with the highway department.
 The satellite office in Augusta is open the first Wednesday of every month so residents of the rural area of the county have an opportunity to have walk-in services and benefits within their local community.
 The central kitchen operates Monday through Friday and provides a daily lunch for the congregate and home delivered meal programs and has office space available.
+The ADRC offices and central kitchen are closed on legal holidays.